-The results of the S&P Global CSA serve a wide range stakeholders and applications ranging from indices to asset management and from company benchmarking to sustainability-linked loans.
+The results of the S&P Global CSA serve a wide range stakeholders and applications ranging from indices to asset management as well as company benchmarking.

 CSA results are not only an important resource to the financial community but also to employees, customers and critical NGOs.
 Find out how the CSA results are used by hundreds of thousands of stakeholders.

 USE OF CSA RESULTS BY THE FINANCIAL COMMUNITY

 CSA results are used in the creation of the Dow Jones Sustainability Indices (DJSI) family of indices, the S&P ESG index family as well as indices that use scores at the criteria level like the S&P Long-Term Value Creation Index or the JPX/S&P CAPEX & Human Capital Index.
 These indices are licensed to asset managers and other institutions as the basis of index-linked investment products.

 Informing investment decisions

 The CSA results are accessed by thousands of asset managers and investors to inform their investment decision.
 DJSI component lists and company rankings resulting from the CSA are made available free of charge through the following channels:

 Many stakeholders use the DJSI component lists to identify leading companies and make sustainability-focused investment decisions.
 The DJSI component lists are downloaded over 25,000 times per year.

 This year S&P Global assessed over 7000 companies and selected the top 15% for inclusion in the prestigious Yearbook.
 Companies receive Gold-, Silver-, Bronze-class awards and Industry Mover recognitions.
 The Yearbook ranking page is accessed over 100,000 times per year.